MarkNahabedian/defimpl/README.md

 <h1>defimpl</h1>

+<h2>Motivation</h2>

 My background is as a Lisp programmer.
 Objects in my programs model objects in the real world.
 Real world objects have identity and so do the software objects with which I model them.
 If I dent a car, a specific car gets dented.
 To achieve this requires reference rather than value/copy semantics.

-Since I find the interface versus struct reference distinction confusing and would rather not think about it, I've chosen to define library interfaces that operate on interface objects.
+Since I find Go's interface versus struct reference distinction confusing and would rather not think about it, I've chosen to define library interfaces that operate on interface objects.
 Also, I've found that I often wind up refacroring to pass interfaces rather than